Azure/azure-sdk/docs/policies/reviewprocess.md

 The Azure SDK Architecture Board is a board of language architects specializing in Java, Python, TS/JS, C#, C, C++, Go, Android, and iOS.

 **The Architecture Board reviews Track 2 libraries only**.
 By definition, a Track 2 library is one that follows our [Track 2 library design guidelines and specific language guidelines](https://azure.github.io/azure-sdk/general_introduction.html).
-This means that libraries produced solely by a code generator do NOT follow these guidelines; engineers MUST build a layer on top of the generated code in order to produce a library that meets the guidelines.

 We expect all Azure client libraries to pass rigorous SDK API reviews similar to those conducted for any other API produced by Microsoft (for example, the .NET APIs).
 In addition to detailed reviews of new libraries, **all changes** to an SDK API must be approved by an architect of the specific language before release.